-Times like these call for creative solutions; we spoke with a panel of event experts who are pioneering new ways to connect from a distance.
+Times like these call for creative solutions; we spoke with top event experts who are pioneering new ways to connect from a distance.
 They gave us their input on how to plan a virtual event that your attendees will remember long after.

 1. Define the Purpose & Goals of Your Virtual Event

-“What do you want to get out of this event?
-What do you want your attendees, guests, partners, sponsors, donors, staff to walk away with?” asks Becca Bloom, Owner and Event Producer at BB Events in San Francisco.
+When planning a virtual event, ask yourself, “What do you want to get out of this event?
+What do you want your attendees, guests, partners, sponsors, donors, staff to walk away with?” says Becca Bloom, Owner and Event Producer at BB Events in San Francisco.
 “These questions are important when developing the program and content so that you can make thoughtful, purposeful decisions on the elements that you want to incorporate.”